 Netanyahu says tough Western measures must not only remain in place but be strengthened until Iran dismantles its entire uranium enrichment program, arguing that anything less would enable it to develop nuclear bombs.

-Netanyahu has rejected Obama's contention that any loosening of sanctions in an interim agreement could be reversed if Iran failed to abide by its terms.
+The Israeli leader rejected Obama's contention that any loosening of sanctions in an interim agreement could be reversed if Iran failed to abide by its terms.

 "In practice, that may be the president's desire and intention ... but I already see the countries and the investors and the companies scrambling to get to Iran," Netanyahu told CNN, saying an easing of sanctions now would bring lasting new investment and trade to Iran.

 "Increase the sanctions," he urged.
 "In fact, if you do a bad deal, you may get to the point where your only option is a military option."

 In remarks broadcast on Saturday, Russian Foreign Minister Sergei Lavrov said the six world powers and Iran were close to a preliminary agreement.
 His comments came a day after a senior U.S. official said a deal could be reached in the negotiations this coming week.

 The previous round of talks in Geneva on November 7-8 appeared close to clinching a deal, but ended without agreement.
 Western diplomats said one of the obstacles was Iran's argument that it retains the "right" to enrich uranium.

 But in a possible way around the sticking point, Iran's chief negotiator and foreign minister, Mohammad Javad Zarif, said on Sunday that while his country has a right to enrich uranium, it was not insisting others recognize the entitlement.

 Iran denies that it wants to develop nuclear weapons capability and insists that its program is limited to peaceful generation of electricity and medical research.